7AtAri/ML2/README.md

 - Support vector regression (An extension SVM applied to regression data) (ML2)
 - Projection pursuit regression (ML2)

-Note that two bullet points should be chosen, so for example ridge regression and the lasso count as two variants of one method.

-for classification:
-- **Most Interpretable**: Logistic Regression, Naive Bayes, and Linear Discriminant Analysis are often considered highly interpretable.
-- **Moderately Interpretable**: Decision Trees, especially shallow ones, and Generalized Additive Models provide a good balance between interpretability and complexity.
-- **Moderate to Low Interpretable**: Support Vector Machines and Support Vector Regression, as well as ensemble methods like Random Forests or Gradient Boosting, can be less interpretable, especially as model complexity increases.

 ### Report: as pdf